abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 An example of choosing a Resource Block according to the binding rules and providing details of specific Resource Blocks in the a create (POST) request can be found in the [Create a Composed Resource](#create-a-composed-resource) section.

 Another industry standard server design which fits into the example of Specific Composition is defined in the [public-bladed-partitions mockup](#references).
-In this example, a Multi-Blade Enclosure having disaggregated hardware chassis can be bound together electrically to create what are called [partitioned servers](http://www.computerworld.com/article/2593387/server-partitioning.html).
+In this example, a Multi-Blade Enclosure having disaggregated hardware chassis can be bound together to create what are called [partitioned servers](http://www.computerworld.com/article/2593387/server-partitioning.html).
 These partitions can be composed using the Specific Composition.
-The Redfish service implements each blade within the enclosure as a Resource Block with `ResourceBlockType` set to either `Compute` or `Storage`, and allows the clients to combine multiple Resource Blocks to create a composed Computer System, which is an electrically isolated partition.
+The Redfish service implements each blade within the enclosure as a Resource Block with `ResourceBlockType` set to either `Compute` or `Storage`, and allows the clients to combine multiple Resource Blocks to create a composed Computer System, which is a partitioned server.

 Example Create (POST) Body for a Specific Composition:
 ```json